Adopting a Newborn from the Hospital

 Birth parents need their moment before you gain parental responsibility.
 Also, childbirth is physically and emotionally intense, so we recommend respecting their time and space.
 Support them as they do what feels right to them at the hospital.

-It’s good to remember that until the birth parents sign the paperwork which terminates their parental rights, you don’t (yet) have any legal rights to their child.
-You’ll need to avoid making medical decisions for the baby until the paperwork is signed.
+Remember that until the birth parents sign away their rights, you don’t (yet) have any legal rights to their child.
+You’ll need to avoid making medical decisions for the baby until the paperwork is complete.
 Even if a nurse asks you a question about the baby, the birth mother needs to make those decisions for now.

-Before you embark on adopting a newborn from the hospital, it’s helpful to find out what the expectant mother’s hospital plan looks like from your adoption professional before the delivery day.
-Knowing this in advance eases anxiety and helps you prepare for the big day.
+Before you embark on adopting a newborn from the hospital, learning the expectant mother’s hospital plan is crucial.
+You’ll receive this information from your adoption professional before the delivery day.
+Knowing this in advance eases anxiety and helps you prepare for the important day.

 You can see what the hospital experience looks like for birth mothers, by watching the two videos linked to below.
 They answer questions Lifetime frequently receives from expectant moms.